-The Association's 1994 statement On the Relationship of Faculty Governance to Academic Freedom establishes the reciprocal relationship of faculty governance and academic freedom: "a sound system of institutional governance is a necessary condition for the protection of faculty rights and thereby for the most productive exercise of essential faculty freedoms.
+The Association's 1994 statement On the Relationship of Faculty Governance to Academic Freedom establishes the reciprocal relationship of faculty governance and academic freedom: "[A] sound system of institutional governance is a necessary condition for the protection of faculty rights and thereby for the most productive exercise of essential faculty freedoms.
 Correspondingly, the protection of the academic freedom of faculty members in addressing issues of institutional governance is a prerequisite for the practice of governance unhampered by fear of retribution."
-The statement warns that faculty must participate in the structures of their governance systems because "if they do not, authority will drift away from them, since someone must exercise it, and if members of the faculty do not, others will."
+The statement warns that faculty must participate in the structures of their governance systems because "if they do not, authority will drift away from them, since someone must exercise it, and if members of the faculty do not, others will."7

-With the publication in 2003 of the report Contingent Appointments and the Academic Profession, the Association addressed the full range of issues posed by the proliferation of non-tenure-track or "contingent" faculty appointments.
-Among those appointments the report included full-time and part-time faculty, adjuncts, postdoctoral fellows, and graduate-student employees who "undertak[e] independent teaching activities that are similar in nature to those of regular faculty."
-The 2003 report recommends that contingent appointments include "the full range of faculty responsibilities": teaching, scholarship, and service.
-Also recommended is the protection of academic freedom through tenure or, for part-time faculty after successive reappointments, the "assurance of continuing employment."
-The report recommends extending shared http://www.aaup.org/AAUP/pubsres/policydocs/contents/governancestatement.htm.
+With the publication in 2003 of Contingent Appointments and the Academic Profession, the Association addressed the full range of issues posed by the proliferation of non-tenure-track or "contingent" faculty appointments.
+Among those appointments the statement included full- and part-time faculty, adjuncts, postdoctoral fellows, and graduate-student employees who "undertak[e] independent teaching activities that are similar in nature to those of regular faculty."
+The 2003 statement recommends that contingent appointments include "the full range of faculty responsibilities": teaching, scholarship, and service.
+Also recommended is the protection of academic freedom through tenure or, for part-time faculty after successive reappointments, the "assurance of continuing employment."8 The statement recommends extending shared governance responsibilities to "all faculty at an institution, including those appointed to less-than-full-time positions."